-Successful completion of this 36 month program now culminates in a Doctor of Nursing Practice degree from Baylor University Louise Herrington School of Nursing and qualification to take the Certification Exam for Nurse Anesthetists.
+Successful completion of this 36-month program culminates in a Doctor of Nursing Practice degree from Baylor University Louise Herrington School of Nursing and qualification to take the certification exam for nurse anesthetists.
 The initial didactic portion of the training is conducted at Fort Sam Houston in San Antonio, Texas.

 The Army Master of Social Work (MSW) Program

-The Army Master of Social Work (MSW) Program is a 14-month course through the University of Kentucky consisting of 60 semester hours, followed by a 26-month Social Work Internship Program.
-This program is open to civilians, officers and enlisted personnel requesting to become Active Duty Medical Service Corps Army officers so that they may pursue the MSW via the Army MSW Program.
+The Army Master of Social Work (MSW) Program is a 14-month course through the University of Kentucky.
+It consists of 60 semester hours, followed by a 26-month Social Work Internship Program.
+It is open to civilians, officers and enlisted personnel requesting to become active duty Medical Service Corps Army officers who want to pursue the MSW via the Army MSW Program.
 Applicants must have a liberal arts undergraduate degree from an accredited university, preferably in the social sciences (sociology, psychology, social work, political science, criminal justice or similar areas of focus).
 To enter into the MSW program students must have completed undergraduate coursework that includes 18 semester hours of social and/or behavioral sciences.
-Applicants incur a 42-month Active Duty Obligation.
+Applicants incur a 42-month active-duty obligation.
 This is a one-time-a-year board meeting in January of each year.

 The Army Social Work Internship Program (SWIP)

 This program is open to civilians, officers, and enlisted personnel requesting to become Active Duty Medical Service Corps Army officers.
 The SWIP is conducted at multiple Army Medical Treatment Facilities for a 26-month period.
-The SWIP is an educational bridge between the Master of Social Work (MSW) program at the AMEDD Center and School and independent social work practice.
-It is a formal training program designed to give social work interns structured supervision as they transition from their role as social work students to independent providers.
-The SWIP exposes unlicensed active duty social workers to key areas of practice within the social work career field, and allows for the advanced application of theory to practice in a supervised setting.
-Applicants incur a 30-month ADO upon completion of the program and licensure.
+It is a bridge between the Master of Social Work (MSW) program at the AMEDD Center and School and social-work practice.
+The program is designed to give social work interns structured supervision as they transition from social work students to independent providers.
+The SWIP exposes unlicensed active-duty social workers to key areas of practice within the social work career field, and allows for the advanced application of theory in a supervised setting.
+Applicants incur a 30-month active-duty obligation upon completion and licensure.